 - How they’re packaged and stored

-- Exposure to heat, humidity, moisture or sunlight
+- Exposure to heat, humidity, moisture, or sunlight

 - The chemical composition of each product